Creating a GitHub Pages site

 Is SSL available for your custom domain?

-All github.io subdomains have SSL enabled by default, but HTTPS is not supported for Github Pages that have custom domains.
-This should not be an issue for your Publii site, as static website rarely include features that require SSL such as online payments or sending password.
+All github.io subdomains have SSL enabled by default, also the HTTPS is supported for Github Pages that have custom domains.

 Use different branches in your repo